Chriss78Vera/GitHubTest/README.md

 # BackEnd Installation Manual

-This backend is made with the Node.js and Express tool. with the JSON database.
+This backend is made with the Node.js and Express tool, with the JSON database.

 ## Clone the repository: